 - Sound readings will be measured from the side of each car, during each run, at a distance of 50 feet from the course.

-- Readings of +1 dBA or more over the sound limit will result in a violation.
+- Readings of +1 dBA or more over the sound limit will result in a violation and a formal warning.

-- Any runs in violation of the sound limit will be scored as a DNF.
+- Any runs in violation of the sound limit, after receiving a formal warning, will be scored as a DNF.

-- Drivers in violation of the limit will be given 10 minutes to make adjustments and one additional run.
+- Drivers in violation of the limit will be given 10 minutes to make adjustments and their remaining runs, if any remain.
 A second violation of the sound limit will result in disqualification from the event, though additional chances may be granted at the discretion of the Operating Steward or Event Chair, depending on the level of violation and the efforts being made to quiet the car.

 Special (PAX) Classes

 - Pro is a PAX class open to cars of any class whose drivers wish to participate against the top drivers in SCR.

 - Pro results will be determined by the 2017 PAX index.

 - Only the first three runs will be counted as official results in class competition and for season points.
 All runs will be counted against “Fastest Pax of the Day” and “Fastest Raw Time of the Day” awards.

 Street Tire Class